New AvenueNew Avenue

 18) Replace electrical panel in main home with a new 200-amp service, including a wire from the street, new panel, and all breakers.
 Amount: $3,272

-19) Soils report required for foundation work: Don’t open the Pandora’s Box of getting an engineer’s report.
-Once you have that, we have to build whatever the engineers tell us.
-Amount: $4,000 for the engineer and $10,000 or more for the foundation work.
+19) Soils report required for foundation work: Amount: $4,000 for the engineer and $10,000 or more for the foundation work.

 Planning a construction project?
 New Avenue will make your life easier.
 Sign up to see example budgets and example floor plans or to use the New Avenue system for free here: Get Started